funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### Monitoring Module

-The platform module calls the `monitoring` module to create Log Analytics Workspace and Application Insights:
+The environment module calls the `monitoring` module to create Log Analytics Workspace and Application Insights:

 ```hcl
 module "monitoring" {